angular-schule/website-articles/blog/2026-03-mini-typescript-hero/README.md

 import { UserDetail } from './components/user-detail';
 ```

-Angular libraries grouped together and automatically merged into one import.
-RxJS separate.
-Then local imports.
-Unused imports removed.
-Everything sorted.
-Consistent quotes and semicolons.
-One blank line after imports.
+As you can see, the Angular libraries are grouped together and automatically merged into one import.
+Then the local imports follow, separated by a blank line.
+Unused imports are removed.
+Everything is sorted with consistent quotes and semicolons.
+And if you want, you could even go further and separate the RxJS operators into their own group.
+Beautiful.

 **This really helps keep the code clean.**